Nexus-Titan/.github/profile/README.md

 #  <img src="https://github.com/Nexus-Titan.png" width="34"> Nexus Titan

-**Nexus Titan** is the collaborative extension of the [TIWUT ecosystem](https://github.com/tiwut).
+**Nexus Titan** is the collaborative extension of the [Tiwut ecosystem](https://github.com/tiwut).
 This organization serves as a dedicated space for the community and contributors to evolve, refine, and expand upon the core technologies built for digital autonomy.

 ---